geekybot/skepsis-market/skepsis-web/docs/user-guide.md

 1. The actual outcome is determined based on the resolution criteria
 2. The market state changes to "Resolved"
 3. The winning spread is identified (the one containing the actual outcome)
+4. Shares in the winning spread become worth exactly 1 USDC each
+5. Shares in all other spreads become completely worthless (0 USDC value)

+This "winner-takes-all" resolution mechanism ensures clear outcomes and incentivizes accurate predictions.

 ### Claiming Rewards